CATG-Github/panscan/README.md

 ```

 **The gaf files needed for the complex command should be produced by aligning the gene sequences file to your pangenome.**
-The gene sequence files (and scripts to produce them for other references)  are present in the **complex.tar.gz** file present in the [Panscan Database](https://drive.google.com/drive/folders/16O6InjctvIsGSTzroDu2366_wMrTFR3p).
+The gene sequence files (and scripts to produce them for other references)  are present in the **complex.tar.gz** file present in the [Panscan Complex Region Files](https://drive.google.com/drive/folders/16O6InjctvIsGSTzroDu2366_wMrTFR3p).